faithang/rojak/README.md

-  # Rojak
+  # Rojak: Singaporean Word Fusion Game

-  This is a code bundle for Rojak.
-The original project is available at https://www.figma.com/design/rt5VMiciJjFJRrPTtxmaXS/PortmanteauSG.
+  This is a code bundle for Rojak: A Singaporean Word Fusion Game.

   ## Running the code